Reported voting violations mar Russia's parliamentary ballot - NewsBreak

 Reported voting violations mar Russia's parliamentary ballot

-MOSCOW — (AP) — From the Baltic Sea to the Pacific Ocean, Russians across eleven time zones voted Sunday on the third and final day of a national election for a new parliament, a ballot in which the pro-Kremlin ruling party is largely expected to retain its majority after months of relentless crackdown on the opposition.
+From the Baltic Sea to the Pacific Ocean Russians across eleven time zones voted Sunday on the third and final day of a national election for a new parliament, a ballot in which the pro-Kremlin ruling party is largely expected to retain its majority after months of relentless crackdown on the opposition.

 The vote so far has been marked by numerous reports of violations, including ballot-stuffing, inadequate security and pressure on election monitors.